Guide to the Best Tea Rooms in Paris

 FRENCH TEATIME AU RITZ

-There are two kinds of afternoon tea at the Ritz: the full monty English-style served with finger sandwiches and cakes but personally, I adore the French teatime that takes place in the Salon Proust (Much more in detail on my tea time at the Ritz.)
-It’s an unforgettable treat.
+How much is afternoon tea at the Ritz?
+Well it depends, as there are two main kinds of afternoon tea at the Ritz plus either with or without Champagne.
+There’s either the full monty English-style served with finger sandwiches and cakes in the Bar Vendome (starting at 68 euros).
+Personally, I prefer the French teatime (goûter à la française) that takes place in the Salon Proust (read much more in detail on my tea time at the Ritz.)
+It’s an unforgettable treat with 4 different types to choose from, starting at 68 euros for the chocolate fondue, tea and cakes to 103 euros including a dessert and Champagne Baron de Rothschild Réserve.

-Under the watchful portrait’s eye of Marcel Proust, enjoy typical French biscuits and cakes from Proust’s era, where he sat by his favourite fireplace and enjoyed his legendary Madeleines, which are given – quite rightly – centre stage here.
+Enjoy the magic pastry chef skills of François Perret, under the watchful portrait’s eye of Marcel Proust.
+Typical French biscuits and cakes are from Proust’s era, where he sat by his favourite fireplace and enjoyed his legendary Madeleines, which are given – quite rightly – centre stage here.
 (AC)

 Ritz Hotel, 15 Place Vendôme, Paris 1